B-uchi/svgenio-cli/README.md

 # SVGGenio CLI

-A powerful CLI tool and npm package for converting SVG files to React components with TypeScript support.
+A powerful CLI tool and npm packages for converting SVG files to React components with TypeScript support.
+Includes both server-side and client-side libraries.

 ## Features